exporo/sls-laravel-boilerplate/README.md

     FILESYSTEM_DRIVER: s3
     AWS_BUCKET: !Ref S3Bucket
 ```

+* AWS DynamoDB as  a Session driver
+* AWS DynamoDB as a Cache driver
+* AWS RDS Aurora serverless MySQL 5.6 as a Database
+* AWS S3 as a Storage provider
+* AWS Lambda event for triggering the cron jobs
+* AWS SQS + Lambda Event for queueing processes
+* AWS Cloudwatch Lambda events for keeping the functions warm

+All resources were paid in a pay as u go model.

 Because all resources were private and hosted in a VPC a EC2 instance is placed as a bastion host.
 The instance type is xxx and costs about 6 € per month.